Simulation features

 .

-KQCircuits offers possibility to export Elmer cross-sectional simulations to calculate capacitance and inductance per unit length.
-In cross-sectional simulations, the geometry is technically 2-dimensional, which enables more precise accuracy than with the fully 3-dimensional simulations.
+KQCircuits offers possibility to export Ansys or Elmer cross-section simulations for modeling 3-dimensional objects, such as waveguides, where the transverse geometry remain constant over a relatively long distance.
+The geometry of cross-section simulation is technically 2-dimensional, which enables more precise accuracy than available with the fully 3-dimensional simulations.
 The reduced complexity of dimensions also allows a more detailed model to be used, for example considering the London penetration depth of metals.
-The cross-sectional simulations are valid only if the cross-section of the corresponding 3-dimensional geometry is constant.
-That includes for example waveguides.
+The cross-sectional simulations can be used to compute capacitance and inductance values per unit length and energy integrals over layers.

-The geometry of the cross-sectional simulations is described by an instance of a CrossSectionSimulation
+The cross-section geometry is described in a subclass of CrossSectionSimulation

-The cross-sectional simulation export follows similar logic to 3-dimensional simulations.
+Exporting a cross-section simulation follows similar logic to 3-dimensional simulation export.

-That is, you create a simulation subclass, create an empty folder for export files, build a list of simulation objects,
+That is, we create a simulation subclass, create an empty folder for export files, build a list of simulation objects,

 .

-An example for simulating coplanar-waveguide cross-section can be found in
+An example for building and exporting a cross-section simulation can be found in

 klayout_package/python/scripts/simulations/cpw_cross_section_sim.py.